-GASB notes that pension obligations, whether funded or unfunded, are part of the "employment exchange" - that is the employee is trading his or her labor in exchange for wages, benefits, and the promise of a future pension.
+GASB notes that pension obligations, whether funded or unfunded, are part of the "employment exchange" - that is, the employee is trading his or her labor in exchange for wages, benefits, and the promise of a future pension.
 GASB noted that the unfunded portion of this pension promise is a present obligation of the government, part of a bargained-for benefit to the employee, and should accordingly be reported by the government as a liability since they received the benefit of the exchange.
 However, the Academy is not responsible for certain key factors affecting the balance of this liability.
 In Ohio, the employee shares the obligation of funding pension benefits with the employer.
 Both employer and employee contribution rates are capped by State statute.
 A change in these caps requires action of both Houses of the General Assembly and approval of the Governor.
 Benefit provisions are also determined by State statute.
-The employee enters the employment exchange with the knowledge that the employer's promise is limited not by contract but by law.
-The employer enters the exchange also knowing that there is a specific, legal limit to its contribution to the pension system.
+The employee enters the employer enters the exchange also knowing that there is a specific, legal limit to its contribution to the pension system.
 In Ohio, there is no legal means to enforce the unfunded liability of the pension system as against the public employer.
-State law operates to mitigate/lessen the moral obligation of the public employer to the employee, because all parties enter the employment exchange with notice as to the law.
+State law operates to mitigate/lessen the moral obligation of the public employee, because all parties enter the employment exchange with notice as to the law.
 The pension system is responsible for the administration of the plan.